linuxcnc-ethercat/linuxcnc-ethercat/documentation/distributed-clocks.md

 This option enables or disables synchronization of LinuxCNC's servo thread to the DC reference clock.
 If this option is set to "true", the two clocks are kept synchronized, "false" disables the feature.
-If the option is not specified, a negative `refClockSync` value enables this feature for backward compatibility.
+If the option is not specified, a negative `refClockSyncCycles` value enables this feature for backward compatibility.

 Synchronization is done with a bang-bang controller.
 Two hal parameters